GlaIZier/mac-environment/README.md

 ## Run
 ### Run all tasks
 `ansible-playbook main.yml -i inventory -K` inside this directory.
-Enter your account password when prompted. \
+Enter your account password when prompted.
 ### Run separate tasks
-Filter by tags can be used: `ansible-playbook main.yml -i inventory -K --tags "dotfiles,homebrew"` \
+Filter by tags can be used: `ansible-playbook main.yml -i inventory -K --tags "dotfiles,homebrew"` or \
+`ansible-playbook main.yml -i inventory -K --tags "dotfiles,homebrew"` \
 Or update the config to disable some tasks, e.g. `configure_homebrew: no` \
 By using these strategies you can execute tasks one by one.